reywood/meteor-iron-router-ga/README.md

 ### A/B Testing with Content Experiments

 Each route in your app can be configured with an experiment ID and a list of templates to show for each variation.
 First, you must set up the experiment in your Google Analytics dashboard.
 Once that's done, add a `gaContentExperiment` configuration option to the route you want to experiment on (see snippet below for details).
 The number of templates specified in the `variationTemplates` array property must match the number of variations (including the original) configured for the experiment.
-All visitors to the site are randomly assigned to one of the variations.
+All visitors to the site are assigned to one of the variations according to the settings for your experiment (multi-arm bandit, percentage of traffic to experiment, etc).
 Returning visitors will see the same variation they saw the first time they visited.
-Any route with an experiment assigned to it will also track a page view automatically.
-This is a requirement for experiments.
+Any route with an experiment assigned to it will also track an event.
+This event will show up in your analytics dashboard under the category "iron-router-ga".
+This is a requirement for experiments in order to record a user's chosen variation.

 ```javascript
 Router.route("routeName", {